PureLin/RavennaRecorder/ReadME.md

 Sound Puzzle, based in Canada, specializes in high-quality audio production and solutions for broadcasting, games, music, and system integration.
 ![SoundPuzzle Logo](./resource/soundpuzzle/SP.png)

+## WARNING: Sound Puzzle is going to release a commercial version named as SPARC
+## This project will be archived and no longer maintained, use it at your own risk.

 ## Compatibility with other AoIP protocol

 Since Ravenna is compatible with AES67, this project works with AES67 stream.